Make your own lox (smoked salmon) with this easy lox recipe. You will never go back to store-bought lox!

 - In this delicious lox appetizer platter- the platter contains a recipe for Greek yogurt-smoked salmon dip, as well as refreshing Cucumber & Lox bites.
 Dare I say it is a healthy appetizer platter that tastes like a million bucks?

 - Toss sliced lox with your favorite Alfredo pasta recipe

 - Enjoy lox on a salad of greens and a squeeze of lemon and drizzle of olive oil as your dressing

-Make sure all the meaty parts are removed from the skin, and place it in a pan and cook over medium heat for about 5 minutes, then flip and cook for another 5 minutes, or until each side is nice and crispy.
+Make sure all the meaty parts are removed from the skin, and place it in a pan non-skin side down and cook over medium heat for about 5 minutes, then flip and cook for another 5 minutes, or until each side is nice and crispy.
 Place on a paper towel to drain the excess fat (although it's healthy salmon fat, so you can eat it as is!).
 It will get even crispier as it cools down.
 You'll have a salty delicious piece of fried salmon skin.